With the holidays quickly approaching there will be plenty of opportunities to shoot nearly everything in the world of food from roasts to desserts.

 Shooting tethered is very helpful due to the remote control of the camera, especially updating light and other settings through computer.
 The live view function, I shoot overhead a lot, helps setup the frame.
 I shoot tethered exclusively when others are on set, it’s especially great for clients, art directors, and stylists.

 In the below clip from Andrew Scrivani’s Food Photography workshop on creativeLIVE, the veteran food photographer answers the top 10 questions he gets about the business of what he does — from pricing to propping to when to say no to a project.
-To register for the full class, visit creativeLIVE.com.food photography, Photographer Spotlight
+To register for the full class, visit creativeLIVE.com.Tags: food photography, Photographer Spotlight